 Heading downstream.
 We're 1,000 miles from the sea.
 Chongqing has always been considered a port on the navigable Yangtze, but even larger vessels will be able to reach it now, because the deep waters of the reservoir behind the Three Gorges Dam reach this far--about 400 miles--upstream.

-A few miles downstream: Dafushi Bridge, part of a circumferential expressway circling the city.
+A few miles downstream: Dafushi Bridge, part of a circumferential expressway circling the expanded city.

-FIsh production in the basin, however, has declined from 450,000 tons in 1954 to less than 100,000 tons in recent years.
-In an effort to reverse the decline, fishing has recently been banned along this stretch of the river from February through March, but the fishery suffers also from pollution, dams and weirs that block fish migration, and from the destruction of spawning grounds as lakes are reclaimed for farming.
+Fish production in the basin, however, has declined from 450,000 tons in 1954 to less than 100,000 tons in recent years.
+In an effort to reverse the decline, fishing has recently been banned along this stretch of the river from February through March.
+That may help, but the fishery suffers also from pollution, dams and weirs that block fish migration, and from the destruction of spawning grounds as lakes are reclaimed for farming.

 A barge heads towards the river's historic, now flooded gorges.